MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/manage-data-encryption.md

   - "sv-se"
 ---
 # Manage Data Encryption
-You can encrypt data on the [!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)] by generating new or importing existing encryption keys that you enable on the [!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)] instance that connects to the database.
+You can encrypt data on the ADD INCLUDE<!--[!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)]--> by generating new or importing existing encryption keys that you enable on the ADD INCLUDE<!--[!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)]--> instance that connects to the database.

- If [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] is configured with multiple service tiers \([!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)] instances\), then you must first enable encryption on one server instance, and then export the key so it can be imported to other server instances where you enable encryption.
+ If ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]--> is configured with multiple service tiers \(ADD INCLUDE<!--[!INCLUDE[nav_server](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_server_md.md)]--> instances\), then you must first enable encryption on one server instance, and then export the key so it can be imported to other server instances where you enable encryption.

 > [!IMPORTANT]
 >  If you export companies and other data that is secured by data encryption, then remember to also export the encryption key so that you can access the data after you import it into another database, for example when you restore a backup.
 Creating a backup of encrypted data involves the following high\-level steps.